Do you have a business plan? Do you refer to it on a daily basis? Do you need help to nail it?

 In addition to local groups of volunteers, FCN runs a confidential national helpline (03000 111 999) and e-helpline (email@example.com) which is open every day of the year from 7am-11pm.

-On Thursday 17th June at 7.30pm, Martyn Johnson, County Coordinator for Northumberland and Durham will explain to members just how FCN can support us through difficult times.
-Join Rural Business Network now to access this event.
+On Thursday 17th June, Martyn Johnson, County Coordinator for Northumberland and Durham explained to members just how FCN can support us through difficult times.
+Join Rural Business Network now to access the event recording.